| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Sony ICC-550W

-of Sony ICC-500W, adding 'comma' digit
+Upgraded version of Sony ICC-500W, adding

-grouping, memory subtotal, and constant functions.
-Hybridized
+comma-style digit grouping, memory subtotal, and constant functions.

 Sony ICC-600W

-First-generation Sony Desktop Calculator.
-Upgraded version of
+First-generation Sony desktop electronic Calculator.
+Upgraded

-Sony ICC-550W, adding square root function.
-Hybridized
+version of the Sony ICC-550W, adding square root function.
+Hybrid module

 Sony ICC-2700W